FranciskaDendooven/atrium/README.md

 <p align="center"><a href="" target="_blank"><img src="./public/images/pics/moqup_atrium_example.png" width="400" alt="Laravel Logo"></a></p>

 ## WIP
-> - The Bots page and its subsquente functionalities still need to be developed.
-Right now is only a static page.
+> - The Bots page and its subsequente functionalities are in development.
-> - Missing flash Success/Error message when user changes password.
+> - Flash Success/Error message when user changes his password.

 ## Bugs

-None that we have noticed at date of delivery.
+> - You have to reload the page, when posting several comments.

 # Team